bhaptics/tact-js/README.md

 1. Open src/index.html
 2. Change `bhaptics.initBhaptics("ENTER_YOUR_APP_ID", "ENTER_YOUR_API_KEY"")` with your app-id and api-key.

-Sample App ID & Key
+3. Uses Sample App ID and API Key

-- App ID
+- App ID: 67d0055d69fb8c79a66b1cb6
-- APP Key
+- API Key: Sv3sOVOSeLFl8t8QTKpK

 ## How to Run